18F/handbook/_pages/welcome-to-TTS/classes/gsa-internal-tools.md

 1. Log in.
 Click `My Profile → My Audio Profiles`.
 2. On the left hand side click `Intercall Audio Profile` to select it.
 3. The right hand side of the screen will display the Intercall Audio Profile information that includes the conference code, leader pin, and conference phone number information.
-It'll look greyed out, but that's okay unless you want to edit it &mdash; for example, to change the PIN &mdash; if so, the edit button is at top right of that panel.
+It'll look greyed out, but that's okay unless you want to edit it---for example, to change the PIN---if so, the edit button is at top right of that panel.

 `My Audio Profile` is the only place that you will find the PIN needed to start any audio call outside of the meeting room.